tommasomarchionni/homebridge-openHAB/README.md

 * (Under customAttrs) "itemManufacturer" - item's manufacter
 * (Under customAttrs) "itemModel" - item's model
 * (Under customAttrs) "itemSerialNumber" - item's serial number
+* (Under customAttrs) "itemType" - you must set this value to "TemperatureSensorItem" if the item is a Temperature Sensor